Hubber86/AutoLoadDATPlus/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/Hubber86/AutoLoadDATPlus)
 ![Issues](https://img.shields.io/github/issues/Hubber86/AutoLoadDATPlus)

-AutoLoadDATPlus is a QGIS plugin that allows users to automatically load `.dat` files (space-separated numeric datasets) as point layers in QGIS.
-It intelligently pre-processes `.dat` files to clean and convert them into a format compatible with QGIS, mapping fields automatically to X, Y, and Z coordinates.
+**AutoLoadDATPlus** is a QGIS plugin that enables users to automatically load `.dat` files (containing space-separated numeric data) as point layers in QGIS.
+It intelligently pre-processes the files, cleans and converts them into a tab-delimited format, and automatically maps the relevant fields to X, Y, and Z coordinates.

+---

 ## 📦 Features

-- One-click loading of multiple `.dat` files
+- ✅ One-click loading of multiple `.dat` files
-- Automatic cleaning and conversion to tab-delimited format
+- 🧹 Automatic cleaning and conversion to tab-delimited `.csv`
+- 🧭 Field mapping:
+  - X = `field_3`
+  - Y = `field_2`
-- X/Y/Z field mapping (e.g., X = field_3, Y = field_2, Z = field_4)
+  - Z = `field_4`
-- Auto zoom to layer extent
+- 🔍 Auto zoom to layer extent
-- Debug info printed to console
+- 🐞 Console debug information
-- Compatible with QGIS 3.x (tested with 3.14+)
+- 💻 Compatible with QGIS 3.14 and above

+---

 ## 📂 File Format Assumption

-The plugin expects `.dat` files with whitespace-separated numeric values like:
+The plugin assumes that `.dat` files are formatted with space-separated numeric values, such as:

 ```
 457144.118 31.7392607788 35.2061274441 809.387 2 183.9222271698 0.063 0.079 8.5190840091 0.0252549736
 ```

+There is no header row, and all values are numeric.

+---

 ## 🛠 Installation

 1. Clone or download this repository.
 2. Copy the plugin folder into your QGIS plugin directory:

+   - **Windows**:
+     `%APPDATA%\QGIS\QGIS3\profiles\default\python\plugins`
-   - Windows: `%APPDATA%\QGIS\QGIS3\profiles\default\python\plugins`
+   - **Linux/macOS**:
-   - Linux: `~/.local/share/QGIS/QGIS3/profiles/default/python/plugins`
+     `~/.local/share/QGIS/QGIS3/profiles/default/python/plugins`

-3. Restart QGIS and enable "AutoLoadDATPlus" in Plugin Manager.
+3. Restart QGIS and enable **AutoLoadDATPlus** in the Plugin Manager.

+---

 ## 🚀 Usage

+1. Open QGIS and go to:
-1. In QGIS, go to `Plugins > 4.0 AutoLoadDATPlus > Load .DAT File`.
+   `Plugins > AutoLoadDATPlus > Load .DAT File`
 2. Select one or more `.dat` files.
-3. The plugin will preprocess and add each file as a point layer.
+3. The plugin will preprocess and load each as a point layer.

+---

-## 📸 Example
+## 📸 Example Output

 After loading:

-- The data will appear as point geometry
+- Points will be visualized as a new layer
-- The layer extent is automatically set
+- QGIS zooms automatically to the new layer's extent
-- Console logs show URI, validity, feature count, and sample rows
+- Console logs show detailed debug info

-## 🔧 Debug Console Output
+### 🔧 Sample Debug Console Output

 Example:
 ```